Raina-Hong/AI-lead-generation-recommendation-analytics/README.md

 **The Pain Point:** SMB (Small & Medium Business) sellers may have traffic, orders, customer reviews, and product visitors, but they often lack the analytics resources to know *which visitor is a high-intent lead* and *what specific follow-up action to take next*.

 > **Note:** The project uses the public Olist Brazilian E-Commerce dataset as the transaction foundation.
 Since the original dataset does not contain real clickstream, impression, inquiry, or live-chat logs, the behavioural funnel and A/B test outcomes are synthetically generated using business-rule assumptions.
 This makes the project suitable as a portfolio prototype for recommendation strategy, lead scoring, and product analytics design, rather than a production causal experiment.
+This project simulates an SMB growth and recommendation strategy use case, combining intent modelling, lead scoring, ranking logic, and offline experiment evaluation to support data-driven product decisions.

 **The Solution:** This project moves from a simple popularity-based recommendation baseline to a complete **Lead-to-Action Workflow** that connects customer behaviour, intent mining, recommendation strategy, seller actions, and business outcome evaluation.